Skip to main content

 Face to face delivery will include activities such as:

-• Students needing additional support between blocks can request access to our online learning resources.
+• Students needing additional support between blocks can request access to our online learning

 Not all units and study modes are offered at all campuses.
 Please check with your local campus.